ThomasArts/grisp-cuckoo-led/README.md

 ### GRiSP config

 GRiSP expects a few files to be placed in `grisp/grisp_base/files`.
 These files configure, for example the network interface.
-We want the GRiSP board to get an IPaddress from a local wifi and we hard-code the SSID and password in `wpa_supplicant.conf`.
-Make sure you change this file with your personal settings.
+We want the GRiSP board to get an IPaddress from a local wifi and we hard-code the SSID and password in `wpa_supplicant.conf`. **Make sure you change [this file](grisp/grisp_base/files/wpa_supplicant.conf) with your personal settings**.

 The `erl_initrc` file need to contain a name server and dns details in order to have the web client talk to a named webservice:
 ```erlang